Suzanskyi/2solar_qa_test/README.md

 # 2Solar QA Test

-This repository contains automated tests for the 2Solar project.
+This repository contains automated tests for the 2Solar qa test assigment.

+Some notes on my observation:
+1. I was able to solve the captcha problem using AntiCaptcha browser implementation.
+It is needed at least once pass the captha, the the saved state will be reused
+2. Some tests might fail, I haven't spent time polishing it to ideal.
+The goal was to cover all requirements

 ## Setup